colshrapnel/phpdelusions.net/stackoverflow.md

 - canonical answers won't be distracted by irrelevant details or noise (which was the initial goal when Stack Overflow claimed itself "not a forum")
 - ad-hoc questions will be answered in a really non-judging, friendly and convenient environment
 - new participants will earn as much reputation as they want

+And Stack Overflow will indeed become that "Library of detailed, high-quality answers to every question about programming" it aspires to be.

 ---